JJ/granada-off/text/university.md

 ones, I cannot point out which ones are good enough for you or where they are, my dear reader.

-A set of piedes that is easily available in any faculty is this one:
+A set of pieces that is easily available in any faculty is this one:
 If you walk into the administrative area or close to the lecture halls you will be unable to avoid the pictures with the former deans, dressed with the classic university attire, one that I have been